Agarose Gel Electrophoresis

 Loading Samples and Running an Agarose Gel:

-Add loading buffer to each of your digest samples.
+Add loading buffer to each of your DNA samples.

 Once solidified, place the agarose gel into the gel box (electrophoresis unit).